What is a nightjar?

 Nightjar at Haldon Forest

-Nightjars are found across many rural sites in Devon and the south west but they are especially important to Haldon where we have 40-50 pairs in a summer.
-This might not sound very many, but that is around 1% of the entire national breeding population of the UK!
+Nightjars are found across many rural sites in Devon and the south west but they are especially important to Haldon, where we have 40-50 pairs each summer.
+That might not sound very many, but it's around 1% of the entire UK breeding population!

 Did you know that the nightjar’s Latin name derives from its mythical ability to steal milk from goats?